Racer159/discord-bot/README.md

     "GIPHYTOKEN": "",
     // The nutritionix token to lookup calorie information "NUTRITIONIXTOKEN": "",
-    // The wolfram alpha token to lookup information "WOLFRAMTOKEN": "",
+    // The wolfram alpha token to lookup wolfram information "WOLFRAMTOKEN": "",
     // The name to which your bot will respond in the chat "BOTNAME": "bot",